icall-3/news-website/README.md

 ### YOU CAN FORGET ABOUT NEW YORK TIMES

-You get all your up-to-date news from the newsapi.org service Will update with future features.
+You get all your up-to-date news from the newsapi.org service.
+Will update with future features.